January 27, 2019

 But also - voracious reader, writer, and list-maker.
 Secretive, prolific poet.
 Brilliant pianist.
 World traveler, seeker of great beauty.
 Lover of nature, animals, humanity, laughter.
 A fiercely independent, deeply spiritual and wildly imaginative thinker, feeler and do-er.
 Activist, compassionate philanthropist.
 Our moral compass.
 All who knew you will be forever touched by your soul and magic, your boundless curiosity for all of life's treasures and marvels, your trust in the innate goodness of others.

-A celebration of Julie's life will be held at 2 pm on Saturday, November 24, 2018 at St. Peter's Lakehill Anglican Church in Victoria, BC.
 In lieu of flowers, please consider a donation to the Victoria Hospice, whose staff and volunteers so tenderly cared for Julie in her last days, or to an arts or humanitarian charity of your choosing.

 photo and soundscape by Claude Schryer